sujit-rai/tutorial-vae.github.io/index.md

 ## Autoencoders

 These are machine learning models under unsupervised learning that come with a goal to learn good representations by trying to reconstruct the input itself.
 Main problem of autoencoders is not let it learn a identity function which is alleviated by regularized autoencoders(eg Sparse Autoencoders).
 Sparse Autoencoders come with a motive of getting sparse representations in latent space which essentially means that only few neurons are active for a particular data point.
 This sparse constraint in latent space forces the model to learn more good representations.
 In regularized autoencoders, we actually misuse the meaning of regularization.
-By definition regularization is our prior belief on distribution of model’s parameters where as in regularized autoencoders the regularization is a prior assumed on latent space which is not on parameters rather on data.
+By definition regularization is our prior belief on distribution of model’s parameters where as in regularized autoencoders the regularization is a prior assumed on latent space which is **not on parameters rather on data.**

-## Header 2

 > This is a blockquote following a header.
 >